Krishna lifting the Govardhan mountain on his little finger.

 Govardhan is a mountain in Vrindavan near Mathura in India where Lord Krishna was born.
 The day after Diwali is celebrated as Govardhan.
 The story/myth behind the celebration is very interesting.

 “Why is the entire village making all these preparation.
-Some people are gathering wood while others are preparing the havan kund.
+Some people are gathering wood while others are preparing the ‘havan kund‘ (for lighting the religious fire to offer food to the Gods).
 I can see everybody is busy performing some task or the other.”

 His father King Nanda replied,